 “Technology should be at the centre of post-pandemic and pre-Brexit recovery plans and a means to address the longer-term risks of the Fourth Industrial Revolution.
 We have seen throughout the pandemic that technology can help many sectors deal with unexpected crises.
 Technology should be central to reskilling the nation’s workforce as both a platform to enable skills training and as an end in itself.

 “Aptem will play its part in helping the nation to recover.
 Our solutions include Aptem Apprentice, Skills and Study, which are all about creating the most efficient and effective way of training and Aptem Employ which revolutionises job searching.
-All of these platforms create an innovative route through the challenges the UK faces, and we would urge businesses and government to look at what we offer.”
+All of these platforms create an innovative route through the challenges the UK faces.
+We urge businesses and government to look at what we offer.”